spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

     - Location

-13. Review settings and deploy the cluster.
+12. Review settings and deploy the cluster.

 ## Validation

 You can validate your cluster is available by reviewing the cluster details page.
 Navigate to the left **Main Menu** and click **Clusters**.
-The **Clusters** page lists all available clusters Palette manages.
+The **Clusters** page lists all available clusters that Palette manages.
 Select the cluster to review its details page.
 Ensure the **Cluster Status** field contains the value **Running**.